mtbrock/nvim-app-dev/README.md

 ```

 ### buffer
-This module provides a lua class for constructing buffer objects.
+This module provides a Lua class for constructing buffer objects.
 The `Buffer` class wraps every
 `nvim_buf_*` function.

 ```lua